Skip to content

 A web driver is a software program that enables interaction between a web browser and an automated test script.
 It is used in test automation frameworks to simulate user interactions with web applications, such as filling out forms, clicking buttons, and navigating different pages.

-They are available in different programming languages like Java, Python, Ruby, etc.
+They are available in different programming languages like Java, Python, Ruby, etc. These WebDrivers are developed and maintained by the official browser developers.

-Download Chrome WebDriver
+Download the Chrome WebDriver

 The Chrome WebDriver, also known as ChromeDriver, releases the latest iteration of the drivers along with the new browser version.
 You must download its compatible ChromeDriver version for every new Chrome browser version.